 Here is how I see it.
-When you sell second hand clothing, you are actually selling at a depreciated value (often times 50-70% of the original retail price).
-In other words, you are just earning back a certain percentage on what you have spent in the first place.
+When you sell second-hand clothing, you are actually selling at a depreciated value (oftentimes 50-70% of the original retail price).
+In other words, you are just earning back a certain percentage of what you have spent in the first place.

 On top of that, the company takes a small cut of your sales.
 So, it’s not really a pure income.
 But if that’s what you want, then there’s no harm in trying out Poshmark.

 Secondly, you can only provide one item per buyer so you can’t generate recurring income unless you have the capability (or the money) to replenish the same stock quickly.
 So unless you are associated with clothing retailers, earning sustainably from Poshmark can be quite challenging.

 Are There Any Better Ways to Sell Clothes Online?